ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 In next screen you can see that I created a 'SearchCustomers' client app, where the client needs to use the API-Key in the request to get the response back from our service.
 Our service (Spring Boot application) didn't implement any security or authority for this.
 Apiman will take the responsibility of implementing this.
-Only if the client uses the right endpoint with the correct API-key, Apiman will retrieve the requested data from our backend service and send the response back to the client.
+Only if the client uses the right endpoint with the correct API-key, Apiman will retrieve the requested data from our back-end service and send the response back to the client.

 <img src="/img/2020-09-14-Introduction-to-API-Management/APIMAN_ClientApps-APIKey.PNG" alt="APIMAN Client apps and API-Key" width="800" height="400" class="image fit" style="vertical-align:middle;margin-left:2%" />